 The Council of the Law Society is accountable for the maintenance of the fund due to its responsibilities in law.
-The financial management of the
+The financial management of the fund has been delegated by the Council to the Solicitors Regulation Authority Limited.

 Solicitors Regulation Authority Limited